manuel-serrano/hop/doc/intf/20-language.md

 ===================

-A Hop.js language is a DSL or a complete language that can be used to implement an entire module.
-That is, one module cannot mix several languages, but a module implemented in a language L1 can import modules implemented in other languages.
-It belongs to the client module when it imports (or /requires/) a module to specify the language this imported module is implemented into.
+A Hop.js language is a DSL or a complete language that can be used to implement an whole module content or a function body.
+There are two possibility for using a module MOD implemented in a language LANG.

+  1. When MOD is required, LANG is passed as a second argument to `require`.
 See chapter [HopScript modules](01-module.html). for details on module importations.
+  2. The MOD header contains a `"use LANG"` declaration.
+ This second form is possible only when the LANG is an extension of JavaScript, that is to be parsed by the Hop compiler parser.

 Language implementation
 =======================